-This may be your family member or friend's first-ever admission to hospital, or it might be their first admission to our facility.
-Whichever the case, The Melbourne Clinic's care team will aim to provide the best medical, social and psychological support during their stay, in order for them to take an active role in their own recovery.
+This may be your family member or friend's first-ever admission to hospital, or it might be their first admission to our facility, but may have had in-patient treatment elsewhere on other occasions.
+Whichever of these is true, The Melbourne Clinic's care team will aim to provide the best medical, social and psychological support during their stay, in order for them to take an active role in their own recovery.